-Also, make sure you clean your lint trap after every load and disconnect the exhaust hose running from the dryer to the wall and give it a good cleaning once every 6 months.
+Make sure you clean your lint trap after every load and disconnect the exhaust hose running from the dryer to the wall and give it a good cleaning once every six months.
 Justin also recommends never leaving your dryer running overnight or when you leave home.